 In close collaboration with

-Nunavik clean energy symposium
+Nunavik renewable energy symposium

 Over the course of 3 days, the symposium will offer a series of panels as well as participatory workshops to inspire and empower Nunavimmiut to take charge of the clean energy transition.
 The event aims to build awareness and ᐃᑯᒪᓕᐅᕈᑎᐅᕈᓐᓇᓂᖓ – The maximum amount that something can contain or produce, such as the electrical output of a generator. towards indigenous-owned and led clean energy projects.